-If you want to go on the water rides (Splash Mountain or Grizzly River Run), pack clothing that will dry out quickly afterward.
-And take a simple plastic poncho, which will also help keep you dry while on the ride.
+If you want to go on the rides that get you wet (Splash Mountain or Grizzly River Run), pack clothing that will dry out quickly afterward.
+And take a lightweight plastic poncho, which will also help keep you dry while on the ride.
 A change of socks may also be welcome if your feet get wet.

-During the slow time of year, few events are scheduled.
-A small celebration is held in early January for Día de los Reyes (Three Kings Day).
-Lunar New Year festivities may start near the end of the month.
+During the slow time of the year, few events are scheduled.
+A small celebration is held in early January for Día de Los Reyes (Three Kings Day).

 January Travel Tips

-If you decide to go to Disneyland on January 1, be prepared for the park to close early to visitors if it reaches maximum capacity.
+- If you decide to go to Disneyland on January 1, be prepared for the park to stop letting visitors in when it reaches maximum capacity.
 New Year's Day is not a time for park hopping—pick one park, get there as early as possible, and stay there until you're ready to go home.

-Disneyland sometimes offers promotional deals in January, selling adult tickets for the kids' price or Park Hoppers at the price of a one park ticket.
+- Disneyland sometimes offers promotional deals in January, selling adult tickets for the kids' price or Park Hoppers at the cost of a one-park ticket.
 Check their website for details and dates.

 - When Disneyland is less busy, hotel rates drop.
 It's the old story of supply and demand.
 That makes January a good time to save money on your lodging.

 - Toward the end of January, the NAMM show takes place at the Anaheim Convention Center.
 It's the year's biggest convention, filling hotels and raising their rates.
 Get this year's dates for the show if you want to avoid it.